-Here is a true or should that be True Blood dating story from a woman who thought “Vampire Bill” was her soulmate!
+Here is a another true or should that be True Blood dating story !

 But before I continue let me share how I stay connected to Dr. Diana.
 Each week I receive her free Dating Tips & Relationship Advice Newsletter.
 It’s full of fresh information on flirting, dating online, how to spot the good guys and avoid the vampires, and how to find your soulmate.

 Over dinner Bill told me all about his passion for Aikido martial arts and Tibetan Buddhist meditation, teachings and retreats.
 He worked as a trainer for the elderly and pursued a masters degree in Chinese medicine.
 He also informed me that he was not open to a relationship having just broken up with his girlfriend of 5 years, but he would open his heart to me, just as he would to any person he connected with as part of his spiritual practice.
 We shared things only old friends would and had wonderful, insightful conversation deep into the night.
 After dodging his advances a few times I finally let him kiss me.
 He was so humble, gentle and sweet.
 I trusted him immediately and completely.
 I have to admit with that kind of chemistry jolting through my veins, I was hooked.